vanallenlab/deconstruct_sigs_py/README.md

 # DeconstructSigs
 Given a MAF or folder of MAF files, find the optimal linear combination of COSMIC mutational signatures that best describe the sample's SNV trinucleotide context distribution.

 A Python implementation of the DeconstructSigs algorithm described in https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0893-4.
 Modeled after the R implementation coded by Rachel Rosenthal which can be found at https://github.com/raerose01/deconstructSigs.
+Available as a workflow on FireCloud: https://portal.firecloud.org/#methods/ekofman/deconstructsigspy/15

 From the GenomeBiology description: